KBNLresearch/WordEmbeddingPlayground/code/LexiconExpansion/README.md

 The expansion consists of several iteration of annotations, updating the query vector, and inspecting the results.
 The process is exemplified by the screencast below.
 The different steps are:
-- Annotate
+- Select seed words (1.1)
+- Select Sampling strategy (1.2.1)
+- Annotate: `Core` words will be added to lexicon and influence contribute to constructing the query vector. `Peripheral` words will be saved but don't influence the sample.
+(1.2.2)
-- Update lexicon with annotations
+- Update lexicon with annotations (1.2.3)
-- Plot the lexicon and surround words
+- Plot the lexicon and surround words (1.3)
-- Save lexicon
+- Save lexicon (1.4)

 ![Annotation Procedure](https://github.com/kasparvonbeelen/WordEmbeddingPlayground/blob/master/code/LexiconExpansion/img/annotation.gif)